AckerlyXu/heima/articles/app-service-web/websites-dotnet-webjobs-sdk-get-started.md

 > [!NOTE]
 > * If your web app runs on multiple VMs, multiple WebJobs will be running simultaneously, and in some scenarios this can result in the same data getting processed multiple times.
 This is not a problem if you use the built-in queue, blob, and Service Bus triggers.
 The SDK ensures that your functions will be processed only once for each message or blob.
-> <p> * For information about how to implement graceful shutdown, see [Graceful Shutdown](websites-dotnet-webjobs-sdk-storage-queues-how-to.md#graceful).
+> * For information about how to implement graceful shutdown, see [Graceful Shutdown](websites-dotnet-webjobs-sdk-storage-queues-how-to.md#graceful).
-> <p> * The code in the `ConvertImageToThumbnailJPG` method (not shown) uses classes in the `System.Drawing` namespace for simplicity.
+> * The code in the `ConvertImageToThumbnailJPG` method (not shown) uses classes in the `System.Drawing` namespace for simplicity.
 However, the classes in this namespace were designed for use with Windows Forms.
 They are not supported for use in a Windows or ASP.NET service.
 For more information about image processing options, see [Dynamic Image Generation](http://www.hanselman.com/blog/BackToBasicsDynamicImageGenerationASPNETControllersRoutingIHttpHandlersAndRunAllManagedModulesForAllRequests.aspx) and [Deep Inside Image Resizing](http://www.hanselminutes.com/313/deep-inside-image-resizing-and-scaling-with-aspnet-and-iis-with-imageresizingnet-author-na).
 >
 >